jslopes8/terraform-aws-organizations-accounts/README.md

 ## Usange
-Examplo of the use creating an aws account as member of the a AWS Organizations
+Examplo of the use: creating an aws account as member of the a AWS Organizations

 ```hcl
 module "create_account" {